primesearch/mfaktc/README.txt

 2.2 Compilation (Windows)
 3   Running mfaktc (Linux)
 3.1 Running mfaktc (Windows)
-4   How to get work and report results from/to the Primenet server 5   Known issues
+4   Getting work and reporting results
+5   Known issues
 5.1 Stuff that looks like an issue but actually isn't an issue 6   Tuning
 7   FAQ
 8   .plan

 ####################